base-link/base/book/files.md

 folder.
 This creates a new directory with the provided name in the current working directory.

-By leveraging these file-related features in Star, you can effectively manage file operations, such as creating, reading, streaming, and organizing files and directories within your applications.
-Whether you need to store data, process files sequentially, or manipulate file system structures, Star provides the necessary tools to handle file-related tasks efficiently and reliably.
+By leveraging these file-related features in NoteTree, you can effectively manage file operations, such as creating, reading, streaming, and organizing files and directories within your applications.
+Whether you need to store data, process files sequentially, or manipulate file system structures, NoteTree provides the necessary tools to handle file-related tasks efficiently and reliably.